Pixlr: History

 Pixlr was founded in 2008 and built on Macromedia Flash.
 On 19 July 2011, Autodesk announced that they had acquired the Pixlr suite.
 In 2013, Time listed Pixlr as one of the top 50 websites of the year.

 In 2017, Pixlr was acquired from Autodesk.
 It was subsequently rebuilt and relaunched in HTML5 in 2019.
 In September 2023, Pixlr was awarded as the Top 13 GenAi Web Product by the world's top venture firm Andreessen Horowitz.

 In November 2023, Pixlr, Designs.ai and Vectr were combined as a new business group named Pixlr Group focusing on generative AI and creative software solutions.

 In May 2024, Pixlr was featured as one of the top 18 progressive web applications highlighted on Google I/O.

 Versions

 Pixlr.com rebranded itself as a full creative suite in 2019 by introducing Pixlr X, Pixlr E and Pixlr M.

-The platform introduced more features in December 2021 with a new logo and added tools which included: Brushes, the 'Heal tool' (Note: Healing in photo editing refers to the removal of blemishes or imperfections on a piece of media in order to improve perceived aesthetic quality.), Animation, and Batch upload.
+The platform introduced more features in December 2021 with a new logo and added tools which included: Brushes, the 'Heal tool', Animation, and Batch upload.
 The brush feature enables the creation of hand-drawn effects.
 The Heal tool allows users to remove unwanted objects from their images whereas the Animation feature can be used to include movements into their edits.
 Users can also utilize Batch upload to edit up to 50 images simultaneously.

 In November 2022, Pixlr 2023 was launched, adding more tools such as "AI smart resize", colorization, text wrapping and other additional effects.

 In November 2023, Pixlr 2024 was launched with Pixlr Designer and new AI-powered updates which includes AI image generation, AI infill, AI inpainting and more.